joaom00/scrollen/README.md

 const scroller = useScroller()
 ```

-then you need to set the scroller element
+And that's it!
+By default the hook will listen to scroll on document.

+If you want to use a different scroll container, you can use the `setScrollerElement` function

 ```jsx
 import { useScroller } from 'scrollen'